 - BioPharma Dispatch –Post Budget Summit Sydney

-Each time I have been to a conference or event there seems to be several consistent themes.
+Each time I have been to a conference or event, there are several consistent themes.

 The 5 C’s for a successful Biotech

-Capabilities – Companies having the right talent with the necessary skills and experience required to ensure success.
+Capabilities – Companies need to have the right talent with the necessary skills and experience required to ensure success.

-As a Recruiter of over 20 years’ experience, I have never seen the talent pool of experienced candidates available for companies as low as it is now.
+As a Recruiter with over 20 years of experience, I have never seen the talent pool of experienced candidates available for companies as low as it is now.
 Recruitment projects that would take 1- 6 weeks to find the right person are now sometimes taking months.

 I was also fortunate to be part of the development of the AusBiotech Decadal plan last year, which outlines many of the strategies for developing people and talent to build the capabilities of the Life Sciences industry over the next 20 years.

-Check out the plan and point 7 on the plan:
+Check out the plan and point seven on the plan:

-Talent: Address the gaps in access to appropriate skills and talent, using proactive and resourced initiatives that attract, build and retain core talent essential for the growth of the industry.
+Talent: Address the gaps in access to appropriate skills and talent, using proactive and resourced initiatives that attract, build and retain core talent essential for the industry’s growth.

-At the recent AusBiotech conference in Perth, I was also invited onto a speaking panel, where I presented some common themes on hiring challenges in the current market.
+At the recent AusBiotech conference in Perth, I was also invited to be on a speaking panel, where I presented some common themes on hiring challenges in the current market.